45% of Mozambique's population lives in poverty and depends heavily on forests and natural resources.

 900+ employees empowered with fair wages.

-Want to support this Project?
+Does your Business want to support this Project?